-We also believe that blocking utilizing briquelimab to block SCF binding and signaling with briquelimab can result in the depletion of diseased hematopoietic stem cells ("HSCs") from the bone marrow in certain hematologic malignancies such as myelodysplastic syndrome ("MDS"), and as a result, we are currently enrolling a Phase 1 trial evaluating briquelimab as a second-line therapy in patients with LR-MDS.
-We are also developing briquelimab as a one-time conditioning therapy in various stem cell transplant settings such as severe combined immunodeficiency ("SCID") patients undergoing a second stem cell transplant for which we are currently conducting a Phase 1/2 clinical trial in patients who have failed a previous stem cell transplant.
+We also believe that utilizing briquelimab to block SCF binding and signaling can selectively result in the depletion of diseased hematopoietic stem cells ("HSCs") from the bone marrow in certain hematologic malignancies such as myelodysplastic syndrome ("MDS").
+We evaluated briquelimab in a Phase 1 trial as a second-line therapy in patients with Lower to Intermediate Risk Myelodysplastic Syndrome ("LR-MDS") and briquelimab demonstrated an ability to deplete diseased HSCs and was well-tolerated by patients without exacerbating pre-existing anemia, neutropenia or thrombocytopenia.
+However, the reduction in diseased HSCs did not ultimately translate into an improvement in hematopoiesis for patients, and as a result we have discontinued development of briquelimab in LR-MDS.
+We are also developing briquelimab as a one-time conditioning therapy in severe combined immunodeficiency ("SCID") patients undergoing a second stem cell transplant for which we are currently conducting a Phase 1/2 clinical trial.
 Briquelimab is also being studied by our academic and institutional partners, Stanford University and the National Institutes of Health, in other transplant settings, including Fanconi Anemia ("FA"), sickle cell disease ("SCD"), chronic granulomatous disease and GATA-2 Type MDS.

-We intend to become a fully integrated discovery, development and commercial company in the field of mast and stem cell therapeutics.
-We are developing briquelimab our product candidates to be used both as a monotherapy individually or, in certain indications and some cases, in combination with other therapeutic agents in other indications.
+We intend to become a fully integrated discovery, development and commercial company in the field of mast cell therapeutics.
+We are developing our product candidates to be used individually or, in some cases, in combination with other therapeutics.
 Our goal is to advance our product candidates through regulatory approval and bring them to the commercial market based on the data from our clinical trials and communications with regulatory agencies and payor communities.
-We expect to continue to advance broaden our pipeline with additional mast cell indications and innovate through next-generation products by leveraging our research platform organization.
+We expect to continue to broaden our pipeline with additional mast cell indications and next-generation products by leveraging our research organization.

 We have an exclusive license agreement with Amgen Inc. ("Amgen") for the development and commercialization of the briquelimab monoclonal antibody in all indications and territories worldwide.
 We also have an exclusive license agreement with Stanford University for the right to use briquelimab in the clearance of diseased stem cells prior to the transplantation of HSCs.
-We also entirely own the intellectual property for our engineered hematopoietic stem cells product candidates reprogrammed using mRNA delivery, which has been internally developed.